jlevando/eureka/fester_samples/sample2-dlcs-paginated/readme.md

 ### Sample 2 for Fester: Paginated collections from DLCS

-For paginated collections migrated from DLCS, there may be one CSV that contains all **Work** and **ChildWork** rows for one or more given items.
+For paginated collections migrated from DLCS, there may be one CSV that contains all **Work** and **Page** rows for one or more given items.
-* `collection.csv` (this csv includes at least one Work row and all ChildWork rows for each paginated object)
+* `collection.csv` (this csv includes at least one Work row and all Page rows for each paginated object)

 *See the CSV example in this folder.*